rayudu-os956/Dotnet-work/README.md

 # "Dotnet leraning"

-This are my learnings which makes me to get knolwedge about the technology
+This are my learnings which makes me to get knolwedge about the technology in dotnet